edlavr/Air_Motion_Mouse/README.md

 # Air Motion Mouse

-A project using Leap Motion to control mouse
+A hackathon project that uses Leap Motion to control mouse